MRoc/patcher/README.md

 operations need previous state to be undone, for example `replace` because obviously after replace, the previous value is lost.
 For that, operations are *enriched* before placed into the history using the `enrich` function.
-This function adds a `previous` property to those operations who need it.
+This function adds a `previous` property to all operations that require it.